kalviumcommunity/ClassTrack/README.md

 # 📖 Overview

-Managing attendance manually is tedious, time-consuming, and susceptible to errors. **ClassTrack** digitizes this workflow by providing a centralized web application where administrators can manage students, record attendance, generate reports, and monitor attendance trends, while students can securely access their own attendance information.
+Managing attendance manually is tedious, time-consuming, and susceptible to errors. **ClassTrack** digitizes this workflow by providing a centralized web application where administrators can manage students, record attendance, generate reports, monitor attendance trends, and export attendance records.
+Students can securely access their attendance history, attendance percentage, and profile information through a dedicated dashboard.

-The application follows a clean MERN architecture with REST APIs, JWT-based authentication, MongoDB for persistent storage, and a responsive React frontend.
+The application follows a clean **MERN architecture** with RESTful APIs, JWT-based authentication, MongoDB for persistent storage, and a responsive React frontend, ensuring a secure, scalable, and user-friendly experience.

 ---